Ryan McMahon Preview, Player Props: Rockies vs. Braves

 Ryan McMahon At The Plate

-- He has hit a home run in 20 games this year (16.3%), homering in 4% of his plate appearances.

-- McMahon has an RBI in 40 of 123 games this year, with multiple RBI in 15 of them.
-He has also driven home three or more of his team's runs in seven contests.
+- In 33.1% of his games this year, McMahon has tallied at least one RBI.
+In 16 of those games (12.9%) he recorded two or more RBI, while accounting for three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.